engineerbaz/BAZ-learns/Cloud_Architect/03_Compute_HuaweiCloud.md

 - Use Network ACLs to control traffic flowing in and out of entire subnets, providing an additional layer of security

---
+---
 Chapter 4 End

 ----

 ## Notes:
-If cloud-int isnt installed, ECS custom information cant be injected into ECS from private image
+If cloud-int isnt installed, ECS custom information cant be injected into ECS from private image.